Dabido11/David-s-Fantastic-Notes/personal/dnd/icespire/dm_notes/Development Pre-Session.md

 	- If the deal is fulfilled, the dragon is befriended and is no longer a problem for the party
 - When violence has emerged within the party, the sky darkens and a spherical, 15ft fog covers the party's vicinity
 	- If a party member is in the fog, they immediately collapse on the floor prone and paralysed (not death saves)
+		- If you'd like to survive these conditions every 5ft, you will need to roll a CON save until you are 30ft away from the fog
+		- If the member escaping the fog is the target, the fog expands
 	- The party member who incited/initiated the violent fight will be targeted immediately by the Agraverte (refer to stat block)
 - A spark of a soft, dark blue light shard emerges from Neverwinter city, and the moon shines bright and blue
 	- If you gaze upon the moon for this evening, you regain 1d8+4 HP out of combat